This workshop will cover the following topics:

 - Equitable relationships through a decolonized lens; moving toward a liberatory approach to reproductive justice

-Proceeds from this workshop will be donated to Village Birth International’s Ugandan student midwifery program and mobile midwifery clinic.
+Proceeds from this workshop will be donated to Village Birth International’s Ugandan mobile midwifery clinic.
 The goal of our mobile clinic is to increase access to midwifery care and reduce preventable maternal and newborn mortality and morbidity in northern Uganda, as well as offer support to the midwives that serve in remote areas.

-Aimee Brill is a mother, reproductive health organizer and activist, community-based doula trainer, and is the founder of Village Birth International.
-She has been a birth worker since 2003, you can learn more about VBI’s work at:www.villagebirthinternational.org
+Aimee Brill is a mother, reproductive justice organizer and activist, community-based doula trainer, and is the executive director and founder of Village Birth International.
+She provides consulting services on allyship for organizations and institutions interested in learning more about integrating anti-racist and inclusive models into their framework and partnerships.
+She has been a birth worker since 2003. you can learn more about VBI’s work at: http://www.villagebirthinternational.org